yd8421/DS_helper/README.md

 # DS_helper
 Cheat CODES for different Data Structures.
-For explanation and working of the algorithm, visit: https://www.geeksforgeeks.org/quick-sort/
+To understand how the algorithm works with examples, visit: https://www.geeksforgeeks.org/quick-sort/